 2. For each species below, summarise the features of its ecology that contribute to its position as a keystone species:

 (a) Southern cassowary:

 (b) Humphead wrasse:

 (c) Dingo:

-(പ)

-(u) Tiger shark:
+(d) Tiger shark:

-(a) Crow boarded flying for:

 (e) Grey-headed flying fox:

-3. The arrival of the dingo in Australia probably resulted in the loss or reduction of many top marsupial predators.
-It now plays a role as a keystone species in modern Australia.
+3. The play e arrival of the dingo in Australia probably resulted in the loss or reduction of many top marsupial predators.
+It now is a role as a keystone species in modern Australia.
 How might this have occurred?